 Much has been written about Thompson’s 1959 offer, through the A. W. Mellon Educational and Charitable Trust, aimed at keeping his collection in Pittsburgh.
 All that we know for sure is that an offer was made and that it was turned down.
 Why it was made, why then, and what exactly its terms were is not known, since no copy of the actual offer has been found.
 Similarly, the reasons it was deemed unacceptable are not entirely clear, but appear to have been at least in part financial.
 Whatever the actual reasons, Pittsburgh lost a unique opportunity to keep a truly exceptional collection of modern art and there was extensive coverage of that fact in both the local and national media.

 In any event, soon after the offer was turned down, Thompson begun to dismantle the collection.
 In negotiations in Pittsburgh with the Swiss art dealer Ernst Beyeler, then at the beginning of his illustrious career, Thompson drove a hard bargain.
 But the two finally reached a deal, and in short order, another, and then yet another.
-As a result, in just a couple of years, Thompson parted with a large part of his Klee collection, more than 100 works, with his Giacometti collection, around 90 works, and finally, with a large group of seminal 20th century works by various artists, numbering in the hundreds, including most of the ones in the 1961 Guggenheim exhibition.
+As a result, in just a couple of years, Thompson parted with a large part of his Klee collection, more than 100 works, with a large group of seminal 20th century works by various artists, numbering in the hundreds, including those in the 1961 Guggenheim exhibition, and finally, with his Giacometti collection, around 90 works.
 These sales were a major factor in establishing Beyeler’s international stature as a dealer.